Maga-333/ShadowWall/README.md

-## 🔥 ShadowWall Tool - Fake Site Blocker & Analyzer
+# 🛡️ ShadowWall - Real-Time Fake Login Blocker

+ShadowWall is a smart Python-based cyber security tool that:

-- 🛡️ Auto monitors all links you click
+- 🛡️ Monitors every link you click or copy
-- 🚫 Blocks fake login sites
+- 🔗 Detects fake login pages & redirections
+- 🔒 Blocks unsafe password submissions
-- 🌐 Analyzes redirection, payloads, IP address
+- 🌐 Traces route, IP & matches real/fake domains
-- ✅ Alerts you with GUI before unsafe links open

-### 📦 To Install:
+- 🖥️ Shows real-time GUI with colored results

+## 🔧 How to Install
-1. Download the ZIP and extract
+1. Clone or download the ZIP
-2. Double click `installer.bat` to run in background
+2. Run `installer.bat` to enable auto-start
-3. Enjoy real-time protection 🛡️
+3. Use `main.py` to launch GUI scan anytime

-🔒 Developed by LNT 💛
+🧠 Developed with 💛 by **LNT**